 Heading back towards Edinburgh, our first ferry crossing will take us over to Portavadie, from where we will drive along the surreal Argyll coast.
 Our second ferry crossing will take us along the Clyde Firth on the Dunoon Ferry.
 With powerful coastlines, picturesque fjord landscapes and the unique west coast, you’ll be spoiled for views (weather depending – this is Scotland after all!).

-Once we’re back in Edinburgh, it’s time to say goodbye to the group.
+Once we’re back in Edinburgh, it’s time to say goodbye to the group as we have reached the end of our magical Edinburgh walking tour.
 Those with a flight to catch, we’ll take directly to the airport, or if you’d like to extend your tour, we’ll provide transport to your chosen hotel.
 Whether you stay or go, one thing is for sure, everyone will be leaving with the same unforgettable memories.

 With so much more to see and do in Scotland, we hope this is not ‘farewell’, but rather, ‘see you soon’!